la2050/archive/_organizations/hive-lighting.md

 org_summary: >-
   Hive Lighting is a Los Angeles based specialty lighting design, manufacturing and installation company for high output energy efficient fixtures.
-Hive is part of the Mayorâ€™s Los Angeles CleanTech Incubator, bringing clean technology companies to the City of Los Angeles.
+Hive is part of the Mayor’s Los Angeles CleanTech Incubator, bringing clean technology companies to the City of Los Angeles.
 areas_impacted: ''
 project_ids: '4102032'
 title: Hive Lighting